SPOR-Systems/SPOR_mainsite/README.md

-# SPOR_mainsite
+# Main Website
-Main landing page for sporsystems.ca
+Built in HTML and Javascript, utilizing frameworks such as React.